Facebook Pixel

 It’s incredible to think how close the Seattle Seahawks came to the playoffs, given the level of play they got from their offensive line.

 This line is likely a big part of the reason why Ryan Grubb was fired after just one year.
-Charles Cross has been the biggest positive, but the overall group has been a big negative for this offense.
+Charles Cross was the biggest positive, but the overall group was a big negative for this offense.

 On the season, Seattle allowed a 39.4% pressure rate (30th) and an 8.3% sack rate (24th).
 They struggled whether opponents blitzed or not, and their numbers all around leave much to be desired following plenty of investment in the line in recent years.

-The run blocking hasn’t been better; in fact, it’s arguably been worse.
+The run blocking wasn’t any better; in fact, it was largely worse.

 The Seahawks need to get more consistency in 2025.
-Only Cross and Laken Tomlinson played more than 60% of the snaps among offensive linemen in 2024, with the latter set to be a free agent this offseason.
+Only Cross and Laken Tomlinson played more than 60% of the snaps among offensive linemen in 2024, with the latter set to be a free agent.

 The other three positions have been a bit of a rotating door, which may explain some of the struggles.
 Still, the Seahawks are far from the only team to have seen changes, so that cannot be used to excuse their play completely.